Aquad: Features

-Possibilities

-Presentation of data

-Data could be analysed as written text, audio, photo, or video.
-Initially, the Computer assisted qualitative data analysis software analysed only verbal texts.
-The observation, introspection, narratives, discussion groups, interviews, etc. were transcribed and CAQDAS only analysed the transcription (linguistics).

-Situation of data
+Data context

-Data could be directly analysed on the screen (one-step) or outside (two-steps).
-One-step allows to code on the screen with digitalised data.
-Two-steps allows to enter codes on the screen keeping the documents as realia on the desk or in other means as cameras, TV, etc. For instance, two-steps allows the analysis of recordings, diaries, incunabula, or objects without transcribing, taking photos, or scanning them.
+Data can be directly analyzed on the screen (one-step) or outside (two-steps).
+One-step allows on-screen coding with digitized data.
+Two-steps allows the user to enter codes on the screen, keeping the documents on the desk or in other means such as cameras, TVs, etc. For instance, two-steps allows the analysis of recordings, diaries, incunabula, or objects without transcribing, taking photos, or scanning them.

 Comparison of cases/files by Boolean analysis

-Aquad allows comparison of cases/files by "logical minimization".
-It applies the Boolean method of qualitative comparison by Ragin (1989) and detects critical features to identify types of cases.